openstack/kolla-ansible/doc/quickstart.rst

 .. note::

-    Different hardware results in results in variance with deployment times.
+    Different hardware results in variance with deployment times.

 After successful deployment of OpenStack, the Horizon dashboard will be available by entering IP address or hostname from ``kolla_external_fqdn``, or